 There is inequality between different groups in society.
 The gap between the rich and poor is significant.
-Although Dodoma city puts much emphasis on poverty alleviation by tricking down the macroeconomic gains from different development partners to the community level so as to realize the Volume XX Issue IX Version I wellbeing of the city dwellers even though the poverty rate in Dodoma city is estimated to be 25% (URT, 2011).
+Although Dodoma city puts much emphasis poverty alleviation by tricking down macroeconomic gains from different development partners to the community level so as to realize the wellbeing of the city dwellers even though the poverty rate in Dodoma city is estimated to be 25% (URT, 2011).